-The Forest of Compiègne is a peaceful place -- which makes coming across the Armistice Memorial something of a shock.
-First you see the heavily symbolic and massive Alsace Lorraine Monument -- a huge sculpture depicting a sword cutting down the Imperial Eagle of Germany.
+The Forest of Compiègne, in northern France, is a peaceful place—which makes coming across the Armistice Memorial something of a shock.
+First, you see the heavily symbolic and massive Alsace Lorraine Monument—a huge sculpture depicting a sword cutting down the Imperial Eagle of Germany.

 Park in a small car park and walk along a wooded path and you're in an extraordinary clearing.
-In front of you railway tracks lead to the centre of the memorial, tracks that were used to bring two railway carriages here in 1918.
-To one side there’s a statue of Marshal Foch and ahead, between a tank and a gun, stands a nondescript, low, white building with flags on the front, looking rather like a school.
+In front of you, railway tracks lead to the center of the memorial, tracks that were used to bring two railway carriages here in 1918.
+To one side there’s a statue of Marshal Foch and ahead, between a tank and a gun, stands a nondescript, low, white building with flags on the front, looking somewhat like a school.

 The Armistice Museum

-There are American artefacts here as well, including copies of newspapers from Raleigh, Virginia which sent considerable numbers of American soldiers, describing the progress of the war.
-It’s the very simplicity of the display and the objects that is so affecting and draws you as a visitor into those events of the past.
+There are American artifacts here as well, including copies of newspapers from Raleigh, Virginia which sent considerable numbers of American soldiers, describing the progress of the war.
+It’s the very simplicity of the display, and the objects that are so affecting that draws you as a visitor into those events of the past.

-A request for an armistice was made, and here in the forest at what was called the Glade of the Armistice, the French and German delegations met on June 21st, 1940.
-Talks were conducted in the very railway carriage that had been the scene of Germany’s defeat then the Armistice was agreed –- a deliberate and highly effective venue for the French humiliation.
+A request for an armistice was made.
+Here in the forest at what was called the Glade of the Armistice, the French and German delegations met on June 21, 1940.
+Talks were conducted in the very railway carriage that had been the scene of Germany’s defeat when the Armistice was agreed—a deliberate and highly effective venue for the French humiliation.

 During the German occupation of France, from 1940 to 1944, the site was cleared and the carriage taken to Berlin.
-Later as the war went badly for Germany, it was moved to the forest of Thuringe and destroyed by fire in April 1945 by a country fearful of a repeat of the 1918 Armistice negotiation and signing.
+Later as the war went badly for Germany, it was moved to the forest of Thuringian and destroyed by fire in April 1945 by a country fearful of a repeat of the 1918 Armistice negotiation and signing.

 The Final Chapter

-On November 11th, 1950, a replica railway carriage was officially opened containing the objects that you see today.
+On November 11, 1950, a replica railway carriage was officially opened containing the objects that you see today.

 One More Reminder of the Horrors of War

 When you leave, there is one more quiet corner you should visit.
 Off the main road back towards Compiègne, there's a signposted forest path that takes you to a gravestone.
-It marks the spot of the last train from Compiègne to Buchenwald on August 17th, 1944, carrying 1,250 men to the death camp.
+It marks the spot of the last train from Compiègne to Buchenwald on August 17, 1944, carrying 1,250 men to the death camp.

-Open: April to mid-September daily 10am-6pm
+- Open: April to mid-September daily 10 a.m.—6 p.m.

-Mid-September to April daily (except Tuesdays) 10am-5.30pm
+Mid-September to April daily (except Tuesdays) 10 a.m.—5:30 p.m.

-More about Compiègne
+More About Compiègne

 Compiègne is an interesting town to visit with a palace built by Napoleon which stretches over several buildings and includes a car museum.
 It's less well known than many French towns and has a delightful local feel to it and some decent hotels and restaurants.